tjr1387/homework-week-01/README.md

 The page functions the same as it did before -- simply displaying some basic information about this company in a pleasant layout.
 The three links in the header will jump down to their respective categories' content.

-Screenshots: Two versions (differing widths) contained within 'my-mockup' folder.
+Screenshots: Two versions (differing widths) contained within '/assets/my-mockup' folder.

 Link to live site: